netsec-ethz/scied-docs/README.md

 ### A Note on Huge Pages

-If you want to download large files (> 10GiB) at a sustainably high rate, you should use huge pages.
+If you want to download large files (> 10 GiB) at a sustainably high rate, you should use huge pages.
 To configure huge pages, please refer to the
 [Kernel documentation](https://www.kernel.org/doc/Documentation/vm/hugetlbpage.txt).
-Configure configure a `hugetlbfs`that is larger than the file you plan to download.
+Configure a `hugetlbfs` that is larger than the file you plan to download.
 Make sure to use the largest available page size.

 Then, in scionFTP, download the file into the `hugetlbfs`, e.g.: